Rivers-Project-2018/Group-Project/README.md

 ### i) The River Don, Sheffield

-Substantial flooding occured during the month of July, 2007 in the West Yorkshire city of Sheffield.
+Substantial flooding occured early in the month of July, 2007, in the West Yorkshire city of Sheffield.
 Below is a graph illustrating the behaviour of the River Dons height throughout the year 0f 2007, using height data gathered from the Sheffield Hadlands gauging station.

 ![Don-Long_Time_Graph.png](https://github.com/Rivers-Project-2018/Group-Project/blob/master/Don-Long_Time_Graph.png)